inhouse-work/protos/README.md

 Components are styled with `css` slots that get their values from a simple hash we call a `theme`.

-You define a `theme` for your component by defining a `#theme` method that returns a hash.

-Users of your components can override, merge, or remove parts of your theme by passing in their own as an argument to the component.
-Another nice benefit is that your markup doesn't get overwhelmed horizontally with your css classes.

 ```ruby
 class List < Protos::Component
   def view_template